Credit Improvement Richmond

 While hard pulls can have a negative impact on your credit score, soft pulls don’t.
 Instead, a soft pull refers to any time you pull your own credit report, which shouldn’t have a negative effect on your credit score.

-Habits That Could Be Sabotaging Your Credit
+Richmond Habits That Could Be Sabotaging Your Credit

-Many consumers have credit scores that are suffering because of poor financial decisions that they make, prompting them to seek help from credit improvement services in Richmond.
+Many consumers in Richmond have credit scores that are suffering because of poor financial decisions that they make, prompting them to seek help from credit improvement services in Richmond.
 Yet many of these habits can be avoided, thereby preventing your credit score from suffering in the first place.

 Here are some things that could be pulling your credit score down:

-Multiple hard pulls – If you’re applying for many loans and credit accounts within a short period of time, you’ll have several hard pulls on your report, which we already know is bad for your credit score.
+Multiple hard pulls – If you’re applying for many loans and credit accounts in Richmond within a short period of time, you’ll have several hard pulls on your report, which we already know is bad for your credit score.

 Missing loan payments – Whether you have a mortgage, car loan, student loan, or personal loan on the books, you’re responsible for making your debt payments on time.
 If you are overdue on your debt payments by 60 days, your credit score will likely suffer.